canonical/charm-relation-interfaces/interfaces/karapace_client/v0/README.md

 - Is expected to create an application `username` and `password` inside the Karapace service when the requirer relates to Karapace.
 - Is expected to delete an application `username` and `password` inside the Karapace service when the requirer removes the relation.
+- Is expected to provide a custom entity `entity-name` and `entity-password` inside the Karapace cluster when the requirer relates to the Karapace cluster when the `entity-type` field is supplied.
+- Is expected to delete a custom entity `entity-name` and `entity-password` from the Karapace cluster when the relation is removed.
 - Is expected to provide the `endpoints` field with a comma-seperated list of IP addresses or hostnames.
 - Is expected to provide the `subject` field with the subject to which the user should be granted access.
 - Should create and manage subjects and ACLs based on requirer requests